Is There a Dimmer Outlook Ahead for Tesla Inc. (TSLA)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TSLA starting from Baglino Andrew D, who sale 1,500 shares at the price of $717.17 back on Apr 27.
-After this action, Baglino Andrew D now owns 18,614 shares of Tesla Inc., valued at $1,075,755 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TSLA starting from Guillen Jerome M, who sale 10,000 shares at the price of $644.06 back on May 10.
+After this action, Guillen Jerome M now owns 50,598 shares of Tesla Inc., valued at $6,440,627 using the latest closing price.

 Stock Fundamentals for TSLA